ExCL-Docs/excl-user-docs/quick-start-guides/vitis.md

 If you want to use fish instead of bash, then see [Vitis FPGA Development](vitis.md#using-vitis-with-the-fish-shell).

 **See the** [**Vitis Documentation**](https://www.xilinx.com/html\_docs/xilinx2020\_2/vitis\_doc/settingupvitisenvironment.html#zks1565446519267) **for more details on setting up the Vitis Environment.**

+{% hint style="info" %}
+**Note:** Because of issues with XRT and with OpenCL including the xilinx.icd by default, on many system we moved the xilinx.icd to `/etc/OpenCL/vendors/xilinx/xilinx.icd`.
+Now to load the FPGA as an OpenCL device, you must change the environment variable `OPENCL_VENDOR_PATH` to point to `/etc/OpenCL/vendors/xilinx` or `/etc/OpenCL/vendors/all`.
+{% endhint %}

 ### Build Targets